Thol. Thirumavalavan: Political views

-Thirumavalvan has also severely criticised Hindu society for, in his views, being built on the basis of caste and obeying the Manusmriti.

-Dr. Thirumalavan is also a staunch critic of Hindu nationalism and, in particular, Hindutva.
-Hindutva, to Thirumavalavan, is the essence of the oppressive Indian state.
-Hindutva, he argues, has through religion worked to homogenise Tamil society with that of northern India.
-This, he says, has led to Tamils losing their identity.
-Ethnic Tamil nationalism, in his view, is essential to combat Hindutva.
-In more recent years his politics have mainly revolved around opposing the BJP and RSS in their agenda, including the controversial Citizenship Amendment Act.
-He views Hindutva organizations and ideology as being against the ideas of secularism and social justice.
-To him the idea of a Hindu Rashtra goes against the Indian constitution and would lead to continuation of caste hierarchies as part of "Sanatana Dharma".
-He believes Sanatan Dharma rejects equality, freedom and brotherhood.
-He says that Sanatana forces wanted to divide people on religious lines to implement Manu Dharma.
+Thirumavalvan has criticised the Hindu society for, in his views, being built on the basis of caste and obeying the Manusmriti.
+He is a staunch critic of Hindu nationalism and Hindutva, which according to him, is the essence of the oppressive Indian state.
+He argues that Hindutva has worked to homogenise Tamil society through religion, which has led to Tamils losing their identity, and ethnic Tamil nationalism is essential to combat this.
+He has opposed the BJP and the Rashtriya Swayamsevak Sangh for their agenda, and opposed the Citizenship Amendment Act in 2019.
+He views these organizations and their ideology as being against the ideas of secularism and social justice, and the idea of a Hindu Rashtra goes against the Indian Constitution and would lead to continuation of caste hierarchies.
+He believes that Sanatan Dharma rejects equality, freedom and brotherhood, and these organisations want to divide people on religious lines to implement the Manu Dharma.

-In 2009, Tamil Nadu's chief minister M. Karunanidhi passed a resolution in principle for 3% inner reservation for Arunthathiyar community, which Thirumavalavan supported.

 In 2021, he claimed that it is his policy to expose to people, the intentions of the BJP which seeks to gain political advantage by cultivating casteism in Tamil soil, inciting religious hatred and division.

 Film career

-Thirumavalavan played a guest appearance as a Tamil militant leader in Sri Lanka in his first film Anbu Thozhi (2007), directed by L. G. Ravichandran.
-Thirumavalavan was cast in the leading role of a film titled Kalaham to play the character of Balasingham, a law college professor, which was being directed by Kalanjiyam.
-The film later failed to materialize.
+Thirumavalavan made a guest appearance as a Tamil militant leader in the Sri Lankan Tamil film Anbu Thozhi (2007), directed by L. G. Ravichandran.
+He was cast in the lead role of a film titled Kalaham, directed by Kalanjiyam, which was later shelved.
 He also appeared in a song in Mansoor Ali Khan's Ennai Paar Yogam Varum (2007).
-In 2011, he played the role of the Chief Minister in Minsaram.
+In 2011, he played the role of a politician in Minsaram.